Inflectra/spira-documentation/docs/Developers/API-Tutorial.md

 ## Custom Properties
 When creating or editing artifacts in the Spira API, you can use the `CustomProperties` field to set and update template or system custom properties.
 Each custom property type requires different data in the API request to be set or modified.
 The easiest way to figure out the correct values for fields such as `PropertyNumber` and `CustomPropertyId` is by sending a GET request, and then copying and modifying the response data accordingly.
 Following is an example of the required fields for the custom property type 'Text'.

-!!! example "Example: Required Fields for Custom Propery type Text"
+!!! example "Example: Required Fields for Custom Property type Text"
     ```json
         "CustomProperties": [
                 {